wp-plugins/wp-lead-plus-free-squeeze-pages-creator/readme.txt

 *	Insert your own code into the page
 *	Easy facebook comment box integration.
 You can place the facebook comment box easily on the squeeze page.
 *	Transparent squeeze pages templates
 *	Conversion tracking for squeeze pages, popups, widget.
 You will find which ones have the best conversion rate.
-*	Easy to setup A/B testing on squeeze page, popup, widget
 *	No limit on using background.
 You can use your own background images
 *	Support WPMU
 *	NEW!
 You can use YouTube Videos as the backgrounds of your squeeze pages